-The Jantar Mantar, in Jaipur, is an astronomical observation site built in the early 18th century.
+The Jantar Mantar, in Jaipur, is an astronomical observation site from the early 18th century.
 It includes a set of some 20 main fixed instruments.
 They are monumental examples in masonry of known instruments but which in many cases have specific characteristics of their own.
 Designed for the observation of astronomical positions with the naked eye, they embody several architectural and instrumental innovations.
 This is the most significant, most comprehensive, and the best preserved of India’s historic observatories.
 It is an expression of the astronomical skills and cosmological concepts of the court of a scholarly prince at the end of the Mughal period.

 Maharajah Sawaii Jai Singh II of Jaipur led the construction of five astronomical observatories in northern India between 1724 and 1730.
-Four of them remain and the one in Jaipur is known as the most elaborate.
-The 19-20 highly varied structures in this site might be viewed as a modern sculpture park but have in fact different functions.
+Four of them remain and the one in Jaipur is the most elaborate.
+The 19-20 highly varied structures in this site is kind of a modern sculpture park but have in fact different functions.